AviatrixSystems/Docs/HowTos/FQDN_Whitelists_Ref_Design.rst

 can be a subnet CIDR or host IP addresses.
 This provides fine-grained configuration.

 .. important::
-  If Edit Source is not configured, i.e., no source IP address ranges is selected, all packets arriving at the FQDN gateway are applied to the filter tag.
-However if there is one or more source IP address range is selected, any packets with source IP addresses outside the range are dropped.
+  If Edit Source is not configured, i.e., no source IP address ranges are selected, all packets arriving at the FQDN gateway are applied to the filter tag.
+However if there are one or more source IP address range selected, any packets with source IP addresses outside the range are dropped.

 For example, one use case is if you have two private subnets in a VPC: one deploys dev instances and another